Paypal Payment Option

 Swift's litter (May 29, 2013)

 This guy was born without a tail.
-He will be our new breeding sire of stumpy tail heelers.
+He is our breeding sire of stumpy tail heelers.

-Everyone who had reserved for a blue female (and now male) and has waited so patiently-Thank you!
+Everyone who had reserved for a pup, and has waited so patiently-Thank you!

 These are Australian Stumpy Tail Heelers and are also registered with the Working Stock Dog World Registry